RedTeamCUA: Realistic Adversarial Testing of Computer-Use Agents in Hybrid Web-OS Environments: Adversarial Testing with

-\textbf{Adversarial Goals and Instructions:} In this work, we focus on web injection risks targeting the user's local OS, highlighting hybrid attack pathways enabled within our environment setup.
-To systematically characterize these risks, we draw inspiration from established security principles and structure our adversarial scenarios using the widely adopted CIA security framework~\citep{howard2006sdl}, which categorizes fundamental OS security violations into three dimensions: \textbf{Confidentiality} (i.e., preventing unauthorized information exfiltration), \textbf{Integrity} (i.e., maintaining data trustworthiness and accuracy), and \textbf{Availability} (i.e., ensuring reliable access to data and systems).
+\textbf{Adversarial Goals and Instructions:} In this work, we focus on web injection risks targeting the user's local OS, highlighting hybrid attack pathways enabled by our environment.
+To systematically characterize these risks, we adopt the widely used CIA security framework~\citep{howard2006sdl}, which categorizes fundamental OS security violations into three dimensions: \textbf{Confidentiality} (i.e., preventing unauthorized information exfiltration), \textbf{Integrity} (i.e., maintaining data trustworthiness and accuracy), and \textbf{Availability} (i.e., ensuring reliable access to data and systems).
 Using this framework, we design a diverse set of adversarial scenarios (Appendix~\ref{app:adversarial_scenarios}) and define 24 total adversarial goals, each targeting a specific CIA security principle and corresponding to a distinct adversarial outcome (Appendix~\ref{app:adversarial_tasks}).
 For Confidentiality, we examine \textbf{Web $\rightarrow$ OS $\rightarrow$ Web}\footnote{$\rightarrow$ denotes the direction in which information propagates.
 For example, Web~$\rightarrow$~OS indicates that adversarial content from the web environment takes effect on damaging the local OS.} adversarial scenarios in which local OS files are exfiltrated to adversaries via external platforms, such as sending through a chat interface (RocketChat), uploading to shared storage (OwnCloud), or publicly posting content on online forums (Forum).
 Meanwhile, Integrity and Availability explore \textbf{Web $\rightarrow$ OS} attack pathways targeting the data or functionality of the user's local OS.
-To further ensure comprehensive coverage, we define two separate settings in which the adversarial goal is instantiated either as a simple natural language instruction or as a code snippet (Appendix~\ref{app:adversarial_tasks}).
+To further ensure comprehensive coverage, each adversarial goal is instantiated in two forms, i.e., natural language and code (Appendix~\ref{app:adversarial_tasks}).